Maximize Space Through Effective Storage Optimization

 Once you understand the basics, it is time to execute actionable strategies that yield tangible results.
 These methods target specific operational areas to enhance overall warehouse performance and capacity.

-Cycle counting involves auditing small sections of inventory on a rotating schedule rather than all at once.
+Cycle counting involves auditing inventory in smaller, rotating segments rather than all at once.
 This continuous process identifies discrepancies immediately without shutting down the entire warehouse for a full count.

 The Role of Technology in the Storage Optimization Revolution